 How will the self-study visit be initiated?

 The ACGME is conducting a large-scale pilot that will encompass the self-study and 10-year site visit for all Phase I programs scheduled for their 10-Year accreditation site visit between April 2015 and June 2016.
-Information about the pilot was announced in a memorandum from ACGME Chief Executive Officer Thomas J. Nasca, MD, MACP, and the final details are currently under development.
+Information about the pilot was announced in a memorandum by ACGME Chief Executive Officer Thomas J. Nasca, MD, MACP distributed in February 2015.